kaltura/developer-platform-docs/documentation/Live_Stream-and-Broadcast-Events/Introduction-to-Scheduling-and-Managing-Resources.md

 * Conflicting events: At present, Kaltura does not prevent conflicting events.
 The user will need to ensure that there is no resource conflict when scheduling the event.
 Devices should be able to handle resource conflicts and ensure operations in such case.
 To retrieve and handle conflicting events call the [`scheduleEvent.getConflicts`](https://developer.kaltura.com/api-docs/service/scheduleEvent/action/getConflicts) action.
 * Recurring events: When retrieving a recurring event via the API, both the series and the breakdown of each occurrence will be provided.
 Devices can filter based on  [KalturaScheduleEventRecurrenceType](https://developer.kaltura.com/api-docs/General_Objects/Enums/KalturaScheduleEventRecurrenceType) to receive only the series (`RECURRING`) or single events (`RECURRENCE`), or to receive single events and breakdown of series.
 The choice between the options depends on the capability of the device.
-* To avoid returning multiple live stream endpoints in the iCal - For Live Stream Events, the iCal format will return the RTMP/RTSP endpoints and credentials as defined in the `templateEntryId`.
-To avoid confusion, always set the template entry id to be the same as the Live Stream Entry resource assigned to the event.
 * There’s only one schedule per Kaltura account managed.
 Multiple scheduling systems will need to be merged into one Kaltura schedule.